Bill & Melinda Gates Foundation

-A smart, startling interactive data visualization to support Bill Gates’ presentation at the World Economic Forum in Davos, 2017, on the subject of vaccines and disease outbreaks.
+A smart, startling interactive data visualization to support Bill Gates’ presentation at the World Economic Forum in 2017.
+The subject?
+Disease outbreaks and the vaccines that combat them.

-It’s not hard to imagine that the faster a vaccine can be developed, the more quickly it can be put to work saving lives.
+It makes sense, right?
+The faster a vaccine can be developed, the more quickly it start saving lives.

-Breakthroughs in science and technology mean that, within the decade, it may be possible to develop vaccines much more swiftly – in weeks, rather than months or years.
+But breakthroughs in science and technology mean that, within the decade, it may be possible to develop vaccines much more swiftly.
+In weeks rather than months or years.

-Using a split-screen device on a timeline, users could easily compare the frightening rate of outbreaks directly against the far slower-moving vaccine development.
+Using a split-screen device on a timeline, users could easily compare the frightening rate of outbreaks directly against the much slower-moving vaccine development.

-After Bill Gates’ presentation of Outpacing Pandemics at Davos, the piece was on display in the Guggenheim Museum’s Goal 17 Partnership Space.
-The audience could also explore the piece on tablets in their own time, in a special area set aside for this.
+After Bill Gates’ much-talked-about presentation of Outpacing Pandemics at Davos, the piece went on display in the Guggenheim Museum.

 With the visualization available on tablets, people were free to explore the stories and soak up the details.